If your dog suffers from Inflammatory Bowel Disease (IBD) it’s a pain in the butt…both metaphorically and in reality.

 This condition is all too common and causes your dog unpleasant symptoms such as vomiting, diarrhea, and weight loss.

-Inflammatory bowel disease is frustrating for pet parent and dog alike, especially as it’s often a matter of controlling the symptoms and managing the condition, rather than curing it.
+Inflammatory bowel disease is frustrating for the pet parent and dog alike, especially as it’s often a matter of controlling the symptoms and managing the condition, rather than curing it.

 So what is inflammatory bowel disease, who gets it, and why?